-- 1. Upgrades and Insurance, toll fees, and car rentals (unless pre-approved) are not covered. - 2.
-One checked bag is reimbursable. - 3.
-Air travel receipts must show location and date of travel. - 4.
-Land Travel (i.e., taxi, ride-share, etc.) must submit receipts with dates of travel.
-Emailed receipts are acceptable. - 5.
+- 1. All travel must be basic/coach class.
+Upgrades and Insurance/Warranty, toll fees, and car rentals, gas (unless pre-approved) are not covered. - 2.
+One standard checked bag is reimbursable. - 3.
+Air travel receipts must show traveler's name, to/from destinations, airline and date of travel. - 4.
+Land Travel (i.e., taxi, ride-share, etc.) must be related to the reason of travel, submit receipts with dates of travel, to/from destination addresses, amount and proof of payment.
+Emailed receipts are acceptable.
+No toll fees unless it is the only available road and must show proof. - 5.
 Mileage - a.
-Most mileage should start from EMC to destination. - b.
+Mileage should start from Eisenhower to destination.
+If not departing from and returning to the EMC campus and other location is more miles the difference in miles is to be deducted.
+Must provide Google maps direction and mileage for both. - b.
 Must submit the "Directions" from Google Maps showing the mileage and dates of travel.
 (Map not needed). - c.
 For required "away rotations," standard mileage is automatically applied.